gavinlyonsrepo/Arduino_FM_radio/README.md

 J2 and J3 on schematic.

 1. For Radio mode leave cable in.
-2. Headphones can  be placed in the socket J2 Audio for alternative Radio mode but no volume control is available.
+2. For Headphones Radio mode can  be placed in the socket J2 Audio.
 3. For speaker mode remove the cable then connect output of Audio device(PC, phone) to input of LM386 module (J3 Audio)

 See eagle diagram and schematic in "doc" subfolder.